foufrix/foufrix/README.md

 **About me**

-- 👷‍♂️ Working on PiNGS, a web3 community builder
+- 📖 Learning on Solidity security and best practices, judge and auditor @Sherlock
-- 📖 Learning on Solidity security and best practices
+- Starting to contribute to Open-source, focusing on Ethereum related projects

 ## How to reach me